laat/depth-first/readme.md

 ### Forest

-This library also supports unconnected nodes through a convenience method
+This library also supports nodes without edges through a convenience method

 ```js
 const nodes = [